EQAR/deqar-docs/docs/DEQAR_overview.md

 In more detail, the identification of each entity type works as follows:

 - **Agency:** Authentication is required before the submission and update of data and files.
 Thus, the agency responsible for each report can be identified automatically by the system.
 In some cases, an agency may serve as a *proxy agency* for a *creating agency*, submitting and managing data on its behalf (as in the case of umbrella organisations).
-In this case, the creating agency’s unique acronym or DEQAR agency ID (which can be found in DEQAR's administrative interface) must be provided as the source of identification.
+In this case, the creating agency’s unique acronym or DEQAR agency ID (which can be found in the administrative interface) must be provided as the source of identification.
 For this reason, identification of the creating agency is required for each object when using CSV and JSON.

 - **Institution:** Institutions already described in DEQAR should be identified in report submissions using one of several identifiers.
 This allows the system to automatically link report data to existing institution records.

     - DEQARINST IDs: DEQAR automatically generates a so-called "DEQARINST ID" for each institution record that is created in the system.
 These can be found through the administrative interface.
 (They are also be returned to the agency as part of the response object after each successful submission.)
 Ideally, each registered agency will store the DEQARINST IDs for institutions treated in their reports.
 These are recommended for use in each submission.

     - ETER IDs: DEQAR harvests records from the ETER/OrgReg database once a year.
-These records are the source many of DEQAR's institution records.
+These records are the source many of the institution records in DEQAR.
 The ETER ID for these institutions can be found through the administrative interface.
 The ETER IDs may be stored and used by agencies for submission as an alternative to the DEQARINST IDs.

     - Local/national identifiers: Agencies may also create and store local or national identifiers for institutions.
-If the agency provides a list of local or national identifiers *in advance* to the EQAR secretariat, then these can be used for submission as an alternative to the DEQARINST IDs.
+These can be used for submission as an alternative to the DEQARINST IDs if supplied in advance.
+Each agency can provide these individually through the administrative interface or these can provided in bulk to the EQAR secretariat.

     - Other identification methods: If an agency cannot locate an existing institution record in DEQAR (and therefore cannot provide either the DEQARINST ID, ETER ID or local identifier), then it will need to provide institution data as the source of an entirely new record.
     Before creating a new record, the system checks to confirm that the record does not already exist.
 It checks the website URL provided as well as the official and English names against all institution records in the system.
 If these do not produce a match, then a new record is created.
 For this reason, it is recommended that all agencies provide the root domain name (in its shortest form) of the institution website.